ubclaunchpad/LP-website/handbook/project-management/scope.md

 | "a choose-your-own adventure game where you try and survive as a UBC student" | interface to make choices and present consequences
 | "slack bot and team management system for Launch Pad" | update GitHub teams via Slack

-This should be done *before* you start any sort of development.
-Using this core feature, you should determine:
+Anything broader than an *idea* is likely more of a theme.
+Narrowing down your *core feature* should be done **before** you start any sort of development - see [ideation](#ideation) for some tips.
+Using this *core feature*, you should then determine:

 * 💪 **Requirements**: Everything you need to achieve to deliver your core feature, and *nothing else*.
-* 🛣 **Stretch Goals**: A *small* set of additional things that must be done to deliver on anything you want to achieve that does not fall within your core feature.
+* 🛣 **Stretch Goals**: A *small* set of additional things that must be done to deliver on anything you want to achieve that does not fall within your *core feature*.

-We call the core feature and this set of "requirements" the **Minimum Viable Product**, or MVP.
+We call the *core feature* and this set of "requirements" the **Minimum Viable Product**, or MVP.

+### Ideation

+To help narrow down a *core feature*, start with a *theme*, which could be something like "productivity and tasks scheduling" or "Launch Pad internal tooling".
+From here, try to ask questions like the following to drive discussions:

+* What pain points do you or certain demographics face regarding this *theme*?
+* What kind of specific functions can address these pain points?
+* Are these specific functions broad, like an *idea*, or can they be narrowed down further to a *core feature*?

+Avoid talking about technical details, unless it is critical to your ideas and core features - for example, an idea that will require mobile features will likely have to be a mobile application.
+Be wary of having a technology you want to *really* want to use and trying to apply it to every problem you see.

+At Launch Pad, ideation will often happen at [kickoff events](/handbook/strategy/recurring-processes.md#kickoff-event).

 ## Project Timeline